BulmasArmpitSweat/yet-another-6502-emulator/README.md

 Yet another emulator for the venerable MOS 6502 to add to the ever growing list of probably better coded versions.

 This will serve as a way for me to get better at coding.

-My ultimate goal is to have it writing to a software terminal, hopefully run by SDL.

-#/ NOTE: If you intend to compile this project, you need the boost development headers installed